Understanding Endocrine Disorders and Skin Disorders

 - Treatment: Thyroid (pills) supplement for life

-Cause: Excessive cortisone production by the adrenal gland or a pituitary (brain) problem
+Cushing’s disease is caused by excessive cortisone production by the adrenal gland or a pituitary (brain) problem.

 - Signs: Hair loss, thin skin, muscle wasting, weakness, excessive water intake, panting, pot-belly, recurrent infections, poor hair coat